SF-WDI-LABS/go-fish-card-game/README.md

 |               |               | `any?`        |               |
 |               |               | `take!`       |               |

-This will allow us to run "Driver Code" along the lines of:
+Together, these classes and methods will allow us to simulate game play, using the following "Driver Code":

 ```
 # GAME SETUP